 Religious Liberty in the States

 RLS is an index that compares the legal safeguards of free exercise in each state and ranks the 50 states accordingly.
-You can view the launch of RLS from George Washington University here.
+The second year of the project was launched in July of 2023, and you can watch the livestream of that event here.

 RLS is a project of the Center for Religion, Culture & Democracy (CRCD), an initiative of First Liberty Institute.

-The Center for Religion, Culture, and Democracy envisions democratic societies which affirm the essential role of religious convictions, peoples, and institutions in cultivating free and flourishing communities.
+The Center for Religion, Culture, and Democracy envisions democratic societies which affirm the essential role of religious convictions, peoples, and institutions in cultivating free communities where all people can flourish.

 To achieve our vision, the CRCD supports the creation and promotion of high quality scholarship at the intersection of religion, culture, and democracy.
 Our publications, programming, and resources affirm the importance of religion as a public good for strengthening social bonds and reinforcing foundational freedoms.